 PA302.3 Eave Baffle.
-For air-permeable insulations in vented attics, a baffle shall be installed adjacent to soffit and eave vents.
-Baffles shall maintain an opening equal or greater than the size of the vent.
+For air-permeable insulation in vented attics, a baffle shall be installed adjacent to soffit and eave vents.
+Baffles shall maintain a net free area opening equal to or greater than the size of the vent.
 The baffle shall extend over the top of the attic insulation.
 The baffle shall be permitted to be any solid material.
+The baffle shall be installed to the outer edge of the exterior wall top plate so as to provide maximum space for attic insulation coverage over the top plate.
+Where soffit venting is not continuous, baffles shall be installed continuously to prevent ventilation air in the eave soffit from bypassing the baffle.

 PA302.4 Access hatches and doors.
-Access hatches and doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weather stripped.
+Access hatches and doors from conditioned spaces to unconditioned spaces such as attics and crawl spaces shall be weatherstripped.
 Both vertical and horizontal access hatches shall be insulated to a minimum of R-20 with rigid foam permanently attached to the access hatch.
 This is not intended to restrict the use of proprietary products meeting the intent of this provision.
-Side hinged access door shall meet the fenestration requirements of Table PA301.
+Side-hinged access doors shall meet the fenestration requirements of Table PA301.

-A wood framed or equivalent baffle or retainer is required to be provided when loose fill insulation is installed.
-The purpose of which is to prevent the loose fill insulation from spilling into the living space when the attic access is opened.
+Where loose-fill insulation is installed, a wood-framed or equivalent baffle or retainer, or dam shall be installed to prevent loose-fill insulation from spilling into living spaces, from higher to lower sections of the attic, and from attics covering conditioned spaces to unconditioned spaces.
+The baffle or retainer shall provide a permanent means of maintaining the installed R-value of the loose-fill insulation.
 Areas around access hatches required to service equipment shall provide a permanent means of maintaining the installed R-value of the insulation.